University Hackathon Showcase: The Future of Tech from Collegiate Minds

 March 8–10

 Intel collaborated with SASTRA University to host a GenAI-focused hackathon at Daksh AI.
 Students participated in three workshops that focus on GenAI and LLMs that are run by Intel innovators and professors.
-As a part of their hackathon participation, students accessed the Intel Tiber Developer Cloud to build their projects using Intel technology.
+As a part of their hackathon participation, students accessed the Intel Tiber AI Cloud to build their projects using Intel technology.

 Hackathon Winners